GrandguyJS/image-recognition-ai/README.md

 8. It will train the neural network and in the end if you want to test it, it will go trough the first n pictures in the converted dataset, get the output round it and see how many were correct.
 9. Enjoy!

+> Contributions

+This was a school project me and [TimoI44](https://github.com/TimoI44) did.
+This wouldn't be possible without him.

 # Neural Network structure
 # 1. File Initializing
 -   ### 1.1 Install dependencies